Prosono/SMARTi_BaseComponent/README.md

 | **Updates**               | **Quarterly**                                                                                              | **Continuous**                                                                                               |
 |                           | _Description:_ Bugs are addressed every three months in the free version.                                  | _Description:_ Bugs are fixed on an ongoing basis for faster resolutions.                                    |

+Q: Why is there a monthly subscription cost for the PRO verison?
+A: In order to fully dedicate to an enviroment that is constantly changing, provide usefull updates to the usabvility of the dashboard and its automations, a monthly cost is needed to run the developemnt, but this also comes with

 Energy Management: Dynamically monitor energy usage with categorized devices.
 Seamless Updates: Now fully compatible with HACS for effortless installation and updates.